 - 1.2 billion people risk displacement due to climate change and extreme weather

 - 75% of the world population face the possibility of severe water shortages

 - Food insecurity will be rampant unless crop yields increase by 70%

-- Over 1/3 of all plant and animal species faces extinction
+- Over 1/3 of all plant and animal species face extinction

-- Malnutrition, malaria, diarrhea and heat stress could cause 250,000 additional deaths annually
+- Malnutrition, malaria, diarrhea and heat stress will cause 250,000 additional deaths annually

 - With average global temperatures minimally rising by 2°C -3°C, the disappearance of the Arctic ice cap could obliterate global ocean circulation

-- Mega-droughts, devastating heat waves and flooded coastal cities jeopardize the lives of billions
+- Mega-droughts, devastating heat waves and flooded coastal cities will jeopardize the lives of billions

-A vision of the world in 2050 characterized by a healthy co-existence between the planet and the people remains possible.
-If we act now.
+A healthy regenerated co-existence between the planet and the people remains possible.
+If we take aggressive action now.